Frequently Asked Questions about CCDB

 What are the System Requirements for Caller's Companion:

-• Macintosh OS X 10.4.11 or higher (including 10.5.x and 10.6.x)
+• Macintosh OS X 10.13 or higher

 What are the limitations on an unregistered copy?